20lives/dmote/doc/options.md

 * A map, representing an instruction to combine nested items in a specific way.
 * A list of any combination of the other two types.
 This type exists at the top level and as the immediate child of each map node.

-Each leaf node identifies particular set of key mount corner posts.
+Each leaf node identifies a particular set of key mount corner posts.
 These are identical to the posts used to build the walls (see above), but this section gives you greater freedom in how to combine them.
 A leaf node must contain:

 * A key alias defined under `key-clusters`.
 * A key corner ID, such as `NNE` for north by north-east.